Piano Sonata No. 3 (Beethoven): III. Scherzo: Allegro

 The third movement, a scherzo, is written in minuet and trio form.
 It opens with a joke-like statement, and the composer uses some polyphony.
 The trio is in the relative minor key of C major (A minor) and contains running arpeggios in the right hand with the left hand playing a melodic line in octave form.
 The coda of this short movement ends the Scherzo softly with a tritone substitute authentic cadence.

 IV.
 Allegro assai

 The final movement, listed as a rondo, is in the sonata rondo form.
 The movement opens with an ascending run of first inversion chords in the right hand, which is the movement's main theme.
 Like the first movement, the second theme in the exposition is also written in G major.
 The great speed of this movement, combined with numerous examples of Beethoven's virtuoso skill such as the triple trill at the very end, makes it challenging for pianists.

+In 1968, pianist Johnny Costa adapted Beethoven's opening run as the iconic introduction to the long-running television show Mister Rogers' Neighborhood.